 She gave me some passages of Almighty God’s words.
 “God’s work in the present incarnation is to express His disposition primarily through chastisement and judgment.
 Building on this foundation, He brings more truth to man and points out to him more ways of practice, thereby achieving His objective of conquering man and saving him from his own corrupt disposition.
-This is what lies behind the work of God in the Age of Kingdom” (Preface to The Word Appears in the Flesh).
+This is what lies behind the work of God in the Age of Kingdom” (The Word, Vol. 1.
+The Appearance and Work of God.
+Preface).
 “In the last days, Christ uses a variety of truths to teach man, to expose the essence of man, and to dissect the words and deeds of man.
 These words comprise various truths, such as man’s duty, how man should obey God, how man should be loyal to God, how man ought to live out normal humanity, as well as the wisdom and the disposition of God, and so on.
 These words are all directed at the essence of man and his corrupt disposition.
 In particular, the words that expose how man spurns God are spoken in regard to how man is an embodiment of Satan, and an enemy force against God.
 In undertaking His work of judgment, God does not simply make clear the nature of man with a few words; He exposes, deals with, and prunes over the long term.
 These methods of exposure, dealing, and pruning cannot be substituted with ordinary words, but with the truth of which man is utterly bereft.
 Only methods such as these can be called judgment; only through judgment of this kind can man be subdued and thoroughly convinced into submission to God, and moreover gain true knowledge of God.
 What the work of judgment brings about is man’s understanding of the true face of God and the truth about his own rebelliousness.
 The work of judgment allows man to gain much understanding of the will of God, of the purpose of God’s work, and of the mysteries that are incomprehensible to him.
 It also allows man to recognize and know his corrupt substance and the roots of his corruption, as well as to discover the ugliness of man.
 These effects are all brought about by the work of judgment, for the substance of this work is actually the work of opening up the truth, the way, and the life of God to all those who have faith in Him.
 This work is the work of judgment done by God” (The Word, Vol. 1.
 The Appearance and Work of God.
 Christ Does the Work of Judgment With the Truth).
 “By means of this work of judgment and chastisement, man will fully come to know the filthy and corrupt substance within his own self, and he will be able to change completely and become clean.
 Only in this way can man become worthy to return before the throne of God.
 All the work done this day is so that man can be made clean and be changed; through judgment and chastisement by the word, as well as through refinement, man can purge away his corruption and be made pure.
 Rather than deeming this stage of work to be that of salvation, it would be more apt to say it is the work of purification” (The Word, Vol. 1.
 The Appearance and Work of God.
 The Mystery of the Incarnation (4)).

 After reading this, the sister went on with her fellowship: “In the judgment work of the last days, Almighty God expresses all truths which cleanse and save mankind, He unveils the mysteries of God’s 6,000-year management plan, He reveals the purpose of God’s three stages of work to save mankind, the inside story of each stage of work, and what each stage achieves.
 He shows us the path to dispositional change and purification in our faith.
 Almighty God also reveals the nature and essence of mankind’s corruption by Satan, and the root of our sinfulness.
 This allows us to reflect on ourselves and know our satanic nature and dispositions that rebel against and oppose God, see how deeply Satan’s corrupted us and that we totally lack a human likeness.
 Then we start to hate ourselves and we don’t want to live in our corruption anymore.
 We also see how righteous, holy, and unoffendable God’s disposition is and we can’t help but develop reverence for Him.
 We’re no longer arbitrary, and we don’t speak and do as we please anymore.
 Instead, we start to forsake the flesh and practice the truth.
 We gradually cast off the bonds of our satanic dispositions and this resolves the problem of our sinfulness and opposition to God at its root.
 This is something that can never be achieved by those who believe in the Lord but who don’t accept God’s judgment and cleansing of the last days.”